dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Filters.md

 ![Filter by OwnerId](http://www.dreamfactory.net/dsp/images/1.png)

-When the Account table is accessed from the API, only the Account records owned by the person making the API call will be accessible.
+When the events table is accessed from the API, only the records owned by the person making the API call will be accessible.

 ### Filter by Field Values